zfoteff/zfoteff/README.md

 ![Your Repository's Stats](https://github-readme-stats.vercel.app/api/top-langs/?username=zfoteff&theme=blue-green)

+Big projects I've completed include

+[Senior design project](https://spokaneeconomicdashboard.herokuapp.com) for [Greater Spokane Inc.](https://greaterspokane.org).
+Myself and 3 other students created a web application that consumes economic data and visualizes it in a digestable format so that citizens of Spokane gain an understanding of trends in their local economy.
+The data is organized into key economic indicators that can provide an at-a-glace snapshot of economic performance.

 Im currently working on ...

-[Senior design project](https://spokaneeconomicdashboard.herokuapp.com) for [Greater Spokane Inc.](https://greaterspokane.org).
-Myself and 3 other students are working to create a webapp that consumes economic data and visualizes it in a digestable and timely format so that citizens of Spokane can gain an understanding of the trends in their local economy.
-The data is organized into key economic indicators that can provide an at-a-glace snapshot of economic performace that should be understandable regardless of economic knowledge.

-A chat application using Python and RabbitMQ
+A Macro nutrient and exercise application with React, Django, and Postgres.